 Forestry machines are remotely controlled

 Splitters are hydraulically driven.
 They split logs in a vertical or horizontal position.
-A thick tree trunk is very heavy, and therefore, to simplify the transportation of those thick trunks to the splitter, a compact winch is mostly mounted on the machine.
+A thick tree trunk is very heavy, and therefore, to simplify the transportation of those thick trunks to the splitter, a compact winch is mounted on the machine.

-Fornax Basic Safe remote control
+Fornax Safe remote control

 The manufacturer of log splitters uses the Tyro Fornax Basic / Aquarius remote control for this application.